Raybeam/zartan/README.md

 resque-scheduler.
 The initial deployment of zartan runs on an ubuntu server, uses a postgres database, nginx/unicorn to run the rack workers and uses monit for process monitoring.
 The database can be easily changed in config/database.yml.
-The deployment procedure assumes that monit is being used for process monitoring, but monit is not required to actually run zartan.
-The deployment procedure could be changed to use some other process monitoring service if necessary.
+The deploy procedure assumes that monit is being used for process monitoring, but monit is not required to actually run zartan.
+The deploy procedure could be changed to use some other process monitoring service if necessary.

 The rest of the installation instructions will assume the above configuration